Reflecting on the local elections: a Y-PERN perspective

 Y-PERN’s Chief Policy Fellow, Dr Andy Mycock reflects on the mayoral and local election results in Yorkshire and the Humber and what it could mean for Y-PERN and YPIP’s ongoing mission.

-The overall voting patterns across Yorkshire and Humber were largely like those across England.
-Labour’s share of the overall vote (about 34%) was similar to last year.
-The local elections gave us some indication of the likely outcomes in a general election, but the Blackpool South by-election was probably a more insightful indication of where the country stands in terms of national party politics.
+The local and combined authority elections held across the Yorkshire and Humber region in May 2024 provide some important insights into how the political and electoral ‘tectonic plates’ shifted.
+The overall voting patterns across Yorkshire and Humber were largely similar to those across the rest of England.
+Labour’s share of the overall vote (about 35%) was similar to last year.
+The local elections gave us some indication of the likely outcomes in a general election, but the Blackpool South by-election was likely a more insightful indication of where the country stands in terms of national party politics.
 Below are some headline thoughts on our region:

 Mayoral Elections

 The mayoral election in York and North Yorkshire (YNY) provided the headline result in the region, with David Skaith (Labour) beating Keane Duncan (Conservative) by almost 15,000 votes.
-Skaith’s campaign centred on local economic growth while not making too many spending commitments.
+Skaith’s campaign centred on local economic growth while not making any significant spending commitments.

-The other two mayoral contests went as expected – with Tracy Brabin and Oliver Coppard both winning comfortably.
+The other two mayoral contests went as many expected – with Tracy Brabin and Oliver Coppard both winning comfortably.
 Comparisons with previous elections in terms of party support are somewhat difficult due the change in voting system to ‘first past the post’.
-Brabin got just over 50% of the vote share, as did Coppard (50.9%).
-Both mayors and officers in the CAs in South and West Yorkshire will be somewhat concerned about the poor turnouts in both elections (WY – 32%, SY – 27%).
-Both should be considered maturing CAs and would hope for better vote participation.
-While South Yorkshire turnout increased marginally from 2022, West Yorkshire’s turnout dropped by nearly 5%, a surprise considering local elections were held across the region on the same day.
+Brabin received just over 50% of the vote share, as did Coppard (50.9%).
+Both mayors and officers in the Combined Authorities in South and West Yorkshire will likely be concerned about the somewhat poor turnouts in relatively mature Combined Authorities.
+While South Yorkshire turnout increased marginally from 2022 (26.4%) to 27%, West Yorkshire’s turnout dropped from 36.5% to 32%, a surprise considering local elections were held across the region on the same day.

 Key Takeaways

-The Labour mayoral candidates all showed restraint in the policy remit of their manifestoes, largely resisting the temptation to speak to policy areas beyond their current delegated powers.
-This is good for Y-PERN and YPIP as the focus of all the mayoral manifestoes spoke strongly to our predominant areas of interest (climate/sustainability, local economic growth and skills, transport, arts and culture).
-Our shared focus on community engagement should be emphasised in relation to poor voter recognition of the CAs and turnout in elections, as it offers the opportunity to grow their political and policy ‘brand’.
+The victorious Labour mayoral candidates all showed restraint in the policy remit of their manifestoes, largely resisting the temptation to speak to policy areas beyond their current delegated powers.
+Moreover, the focus of all the mayoral candidate manifestoes spoke strongly to the shared work of predominant Y-PERN and YPIP areas of interest (climate/sustainability, local economic growth and skills, transport, arts and culture).
+Furthermore, the shared focus of Y-PERN and YPIP on enhancing the reach and resonance of community engagement could help support future voter engagement with the Combined Authorities and turnout in elections.

 Local Elections

-In South Yorkshire, Sheffield City Council remains in NOC, with Labour still leading the council as the largest party.
+In South Yorkshire, Sheffield City Council remains in no overall control (NOC), with Labour still leading the council as the largest party.
 Barnsley and Rotherham also saw Labour make modest gains.
-Notable across West and South Yorkshire was some growth in the Green and Lib Dem vote and councillors, and the success of Reform UK where they stood to take votes off all the main parties (they didn’t stand in many seats though).
+Notable across West and South Yorkshire was some growth in the Green and Lib Dem vote and councillors, and the relative success of Reform UK where they took votes from all the main parties (though they didn’t stand candidates in many seats).

 Key Takeaways

 The overarching messages is that the political landscape is both increasingly monochrome in one sense, as Labour is now in control of most local authorities across the region and the three mayoral roles.
-This will see some stronger synchronisation of local and sub-regional policymaking in each of the three areas with a mayor.
-This noted, the political landscape is complex and often influenced by a range of local, regional, and national issues.
-There is a need to ensure that Y-PERN and YPIP support the local and combined authorities whilst navigating a complex political landscape, listening and learning from our local and combined authority colleagues.
+This will see some closer synchronisation of local and sub-regional policymaking in each of the three areas with a mayor.
+This noted, the political landscape remains complex and often influenced by a range of local, regional and national issues.